In this episode of our series “The World’s Most Interesting People,” I sat down with Dr. Paul Zak..

 I know you’ve conducted tons of research for your university and companies.
 Do you have a favorite research experiment?

 With the help of a Japanese anthropologist, he took blood from the natives before and after a ritualistic war dance.
-These individuals had never been to a doctor or dentist.
-They had never even seen their blood flow into a tube!
+These individuals never had been to a doctor or dentist.
+They never even had seen their blood flow into a tube!

-The second study also took place in Japan.
+The second study took place in Japan.
 This research looked at the Japanese divorce rate, specifically in the middle-age population.

 Using wearable monitors, Dr. Zak was able to measure the amount of connection between the couples and provide them with actionable exercises to strengthen their relationships.